Explore/Versus GDP

 The full picture · 1940–2026

-Debt was under a third of GDP in the early 1980s.
+Debt held below a third of GDP from the mid-1970s into the early 1980s.
 It crossed 100% in 2012 and now sits above the World War II peak — without a war to explain it.

 What this means